jedijm/Investigate-Hotel-Business-using-Data-Visualization/README.md

 This analysis is performed to understand the booking pattern based on hotel type.
 The increase of booking will also increase potential income for the company.
 Thus, it is very important to understand the pattern.

 ![booking](assets/booking_order.png)
 <div align="center"> Fig 4.
-Monthly Booking Order Pattern </div>
+Monthly Booking Order </div>
-Fig 1. shows a positive trend of _Monthly Active User_ from 2016-2018.
-The increase of MAU in 2018 is not as high as in 2017.
+Fig 1. shows that both hotel have a similar pattern, which increase in National Holiday Season (Mid Season & Year End).
+Mid Season is in May-July when the student at school and college is having semester break and also Ramadhan month for the Moslem.
+Meanwhile, Year End is in November-December which are Christmas and New Year holiday to gather with the family.
+Both hotel lowest month is in March.
+Throughout the year, City Hotel has a much bigger booking than Resort Hotel.